Reeds Lake: Physical characteristics

-The lake is a habitat for the great blue heron, as well as for several Anatidae species, such as the Canada goose, trumpeter swan, and mallard, and other waterfowl such as coots and gulls.
+The lake is a habitat for the great blue heron, as well as for several Anatidae species, such as the Canada goose, trumpeter swan, and mallard, and other waterfowl such as American coots and gulls.
 Bald eagles sometimes hunt at the lake.

 The Michigan Department of Natural Resources stocks the lake with various fish species, including northern pike and largemouth bass.
 The lake is used for fishing all year, from the piers, shore, and boats during the warm season, and ice fishing in the winter.

 Facilities

 John Collins Park, named after the city's mayor from 1933 to 1956, lies along the west shore of the lake.
 The park has a public boat launch which is open during daylight hours, and a private boathouse and dock for the East Grand Rapids High School rowing team.
 It includes wheelchair-accessible pedestrian paths, restrooms, and fishing/observation decks into the lake.

 Waterfront Park, developed in the early 21st century, lies on the northwest shore of the lake.
 Minimally developed, it includes 11 acres of undeveloped woodland and wetland, fishing and observation piers that extend into the lake, and a mix of paved and unpaved foot paths.

 Along the southwest shore of the lake are several municipal facilities, including East Grand Rapids Middle School, East Grand Rapids City Hall, the East Grand Rapids Department of Public Safety (police and fire), East Grand Rapids Public Library, and the East Grand Rapids Community Center.
 There is a public canoe/kayak launch behind City Hall.

 Private businesses along the west end of the lake include Grand Rapids Yacht Club, Rose's restaurant, and two small private marinas.